JustTransfer/JustTransfer-Backend/README.md

   - Change the way connected user are stored (hashmap)
   - Change password/Key rotation should keep old messages readable

+- Load config from env file in a single point
+  - Remove it from the server
+- Fix Docker image size

 - Files in a bucket S3

 ## Install Diesel